MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ===================
 XCode iOS application capturing encrypted credit card swipe from Infinite Peripheral and processing transactions to the MercuyPay web services platform.

-> In order to Build and Run you **must** be tethered with an iOS device to dubug.
+> In order to Build and Run you **must** be tethered to an iOS device to dubug.
 Build will fail with iOS Simulator

 #Steps to capture secure card data from Infinite Peripherals encrypted swipers